Aiko Asano: History

 In 2016, Aiko Asano did an interview to look back over her experience; she said that her manager wanted her to do the nude photobook The Younger Sister of Summer and she didn't really want to do it, but the photographer tried his very best to make her feel more comfortable during the photoshoots; eventually, she became more proud of the nude book The Younger Sister of Summer as she grew older.
-Aiko Asano also said that she worked very hard to study English for starring in Drifting Classroom.
+Aiko Asano also said that she worked very hard to study English for starring in The Drifting Classroom.